TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/pipeline_assembler.md

 ### 2. Step Builder Initialization

-The template initializes step builders for all steps in the DAG:
+The assembler initializes step builders for all steps in the DAG:

 ```python
 def _initialize_step_builders(self) -> None: